 The winter months are also an ideal time to visit the nearby Cliffs of Moher.
 Typically thronged with visitors in summer, there’s something extra-special about experiencing the cliffs at their quietest.
 Meanwhile, in Co.
 Kerry, Killarney National Park is extremely popular.
 So winter is the most peaceful time to visit, when you can still wander through its ancient forests and loop around the lakes.
 Just remember that winter days are shorter, so you’ll have to maximise your time.

-2. Experience the Winter Solstice
+2. Experience the Winter Solstice in Ireland

 The winter solstice is infused with a sense of mystery and magic.
 Signifying the shortest day of the year in the Northern Hemisphere, winter solstice usually falls on December 21st or 22nd.
 And there’s no better place to witness the natural light show than Newgrange, a megalithic passage tomb in County Meath.

 The annual Newgrange celebration is one of the most famous winter solstice events in the world.
 It’s so popular that tickets are only available via a free lottery.
 But if you’re visiting Ireland in December, it’s definitely worth a try.

 If you don’t get lucky in the lottery, head to the nearby Loughcrew Cairns.
 Lesser-known than Newgrange, Loughcrew is full of ancient history and free of crowds.
 In Loughcrew, a quiet corner of Meath, four cairns sit on three velvety green hilltops.
 The March equinox is a wonderful – but busier – time to go when the rising sun illuminates ancient carvings in Cairn T.

 3. Book a Mid-Winter Yoga Retreat